stelzinga/MF/MGT_80.Tools.md

 x Build software to automatically send email (20190101:20190228:20) {SE} |opt|
 / Prepare diner [x Purchase ingredients && .
 Make meal] ~ Pay income tax (20220630) [~ Get employer statement (20220515) && .
 Lodge income details (20230630) [URL: http://taxwebsite.com]]
+/ Build software to automate mail reading (20220323)
+    x Design program [Based on document received]
+    / Develop code
+    .
+Test code
+    .
+Deploy software (20230323)
+~ Wait for approval to do something smart
-/ Study Astronomy (20220531) {myself} |std| [/ Get book (20220304) {Gary} [Borrow for two months] && .
+/ Study Astronomy (20220531) {myself} |std| [/ Get book (20220304) {Gary} [Borrow for 2 months] && .
 Read book && .
 Pass exam (20220515) ]

+### Objective Notation in Practice
+Despite the flexibility Objective Notation embeds in practice it is mostly used in simpler structures like so:

+status name (start:end:compl:eff) {perf:benef} |link| [ref]
+    status name (start:end:compl:eff) {perf:benef} [ref]

+and even that is often shortened to:

+status name (end) {benef} [ref]
+    status name (end) {benef} [ref]

+The reason is that for more complex structures, notably Projects in a Roadmap, other tools lend themselves better e.g., MSS see also [## MSS].

 ### Objective Notation Weaknesses
 There are some weaknesses in Objective Notation:
-- Objectives consume Resources (Assets and/or Suppliers) which are not struturally reflected in the Objective Notation Format and can only be detailed through the Reference Indicator.
+- Objectives consume Assets and/or Suppliers which are not reflected in the Objective Notation Format and can only be detailed through the Reference Indicator.
 - The Objective Notation is very versatile and allows for intricate details (see last example).
 There is a real risk that entries become very long.

-## Objective Notation Uses
+### Objective Notation Uses
 Objective Notation is used in various places:
 - MSS columns Tasks, see [## MSS]
 - MSS columns Notes, see [## MSS]
 - BuJo, see [## BuJo]
-- Reporting Standards, see [## Reporting Standards]

-Remember that Objective Notation is often referred to as Task Notation.
 ________________________________________
 ## Tasks Definition (Procedure)
 Tasks can be used to add granularity to Objectives, Streams, Subs, Actions and Drills.
 Tasks can *also* be used to more generally indicate *work to be done*, without them being linked to Objectives.